Does ozone therapy cause oxidative stress — and is that always bad?

-One person’s stress is another person’s redox signalling
+One man’s stress is another man’s redox signalling

 Fact is, that nearly every human cell can produce reactive oxygen species, and there is a reason for it: They’re crucial for our survival.
 Take H2O2, for instance — hydrogen peroxide.
 It’s produced by a number of white blood cells, and it plays a very important role in combating viruses, bacteria, and fungi.
 It’s one of the very pillars of our immune system.